-The odd accommodation here and there will offer free WiFi, but this is the exception rather than the rule.
-In towns where one place offers free wifi, the chances are much greater that a few others will as well.
+The odd accommodation here and there will offer free Wi-Fi, but this is the exception rather than the rule.
+In towns where one place offers free Wi-Fi, the chances are much greater that a few others will as well.

-Paid WiFi in New Zealand
+Paid Wi-Fi in New Zealand

-Services such as Global Gossip which operate in many “Backpackers” (New Zealand’s name for hostels/guesthouses) has gone from charging $5NZD /hr in 2010 to charging $5NZD (or less) per day now.
+Services such as Global Gossip which operate in many “backpackers” (New Zealand’s name for hostels/guesthouses) has gone from charging $5 NZD/hr in 2010 to charging $5 NZD (or less) per day now.
 Lines are often capped at about 100Kb/sec down, but Skype calls were possible without issue.

-YHA New Zealand, which is a member of this network, offered free WiFi to their members this summer.
+YHA New Zealand, which is a member of this network, offered free Wi-Fi to their members this summer.
 I suspect that this will just become free after the trial finishes at the end of April 2013.

 If you thought that $5 a day was a push, it only gets worse.